 12. Meet Our Authors Forum: A place on Amazon where writers can talk about their work.

 13. Pixel of Ink: Pixel of Ink may attempt to feature your book on the day it is free, time and space permitting.

 The future of publishing … powered by 40 years of industry experience and leadership.

-A Minneapolis publisher and journalist
+A Minneapolis publisher and writer

 Pre-publishing Services for eBooks and Print Publications